microsoft/debug-adapter-protocol/specification.md

 Obtains information on a possible data breakpoint that could be set on an expression or variable.

-Clients should only call this request if the capability 'supportsDataBreakpoints' is true.
+Clients should only call this request if the corresponding capability `supportsDataBreakpoints` is true.

 ```typescript
 interface DataBreakpointInfoRequest extends Request {